KrishM123/348-polymarket/Presentation_Slides.md

     *   Sophisticated betting interface with real-time potential profit calculation.
     *   Supports both buying shares (positive bet amount) and selling existing holdings (negative bet amount).
 *   **SQL Complexity:**
-    *   A transactional process that validates market status, checks user balance, and inserts the bet.
+    *   The betting process is wrapped in a transaction, managed by the application layer.
-    *   A `BEFORE INSERT` trigger automatically updates user balance and market volume.
+    *   A `BEFORE INSERT` trigger on the `bets` table handles atomic updates to user balance and market volume.
-    *   Application layer validates sell orders against the user's current market value to prevent over-selling.
+*   **SQL Snippet:** (`backend/sql/bets/bet_trigger.sql`)
+    ```sql
+    -- This trigger runs automatically before every bet is inserted
+    CREATE TRIGGER handleBetOnInsert
+    BEFORE INSERT ON bets
+    FOR EACH ROW
+    BEGIN
+        IF NEW.amt > 0 THEN -- Buy
+            UPDATE users SET balance = balance - NEW.amt ...;
+            UPDATE markets SET volume = volume + NEW.amt ...;
+        ELSEIF NEW.amt < 0 THEN -- Sell
+            UPDATE users SET balance = balance + ABS(NEW.amt) ...;
+            UPDATE markets SET volume = volume - ABS(NEW.amt) ...;
+        END IF;
+    END
+    ```

 ---